Avielstein/Computer-Vision/README.md

 # Advanced Computer Vision Techniques Repository

 Welcome to this curated collection of Jupyter notebooks, each demonstrating cutting-edge computer vision techniques with a focus on practical applications.
-From understanding model predictions using Grad-CAM to specialized applications in agricultural image data, this repository serves as a comprehensive guide for enthusiasts and professionals alike.

 ## Contents Overview